txdv/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 status of specific ensembles in a cluster.
 The IDs for all current ensembles are displayed in the `Ensembles` section of the `ensemble-status` output described above.

+The number of strong consistency ensembles that that are created in a cluster (and thus listed in the output of `riak-admin ensemble-status`) depends on two factors:

+1. The cluster's [[ring size|Clusters#The-Ring]], as set by the `ring_size` parameter
+2. The number of different `n_val`s in use in the cluster

+The total number of ensembles can be expressed as ring size times the number of different `n_val`s plus one (for the root ensemble responsible for certain orchestration tasks).
+If the ring size is 64 and the only `n_val` active in the cluster is, say, N=5, there will be 65 ensembles;
+if the ring size is 64 and there are three different `n_val`s active, say N=5, N=7, and N=9, there will be 193 ensembles; and so on.

 To inspect a specific ensemble, specify the ID: